rq/rq/docs/docs/workers.md

 * `--date-format`: Datetime format for the worker logs, defaults to `'%H:%M:%S'`
 * `--disable-job-desc-logging`: Turn off job description logging.
 * `--max-jobs`: Maximum number of jobs to execute.
+* `--serializer`: Serialization to use, i.e. Pickle, JSON or other custom serializer

 ## Inside the worker